Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Edge Arrival in General Graphs

-Once the first condition of \cref{def:safe} is satisfied, let $e'' = \{u,u''\}$ be the next edge of value $a'' < a' < a$ that is parsed by \cref{AlgoBipOff}, such that $u,u''\in V^S$.
-By repeating the exact same arguments as in the previous paragraph, we can see that the second condition of \cref{def:safe} will additionally be satisfied with probability at least $\nicefrac{1}{2}.$ Hence, we can see that the probability that $e_v$ is safe for $v$ is at least $\nicefrac{1}{4}$.

-\paragraph{Case 2: $e' = \{v',u\}$, where $v' \neq v$.} By exactly the same arguments, the above analysis can be replicated, even if the first parsed edge after the time where $e_v$ is added to $\Eprime$ is incident only to vertex $u$, but not $v$.
+\paragraph{Case 2: $e' = \{v',u\}$, where $v' \neq v$} Using exactly the same arguments, the above analysis can be replicated, even if the first parsed edge after the time where $e_v$ is added to $\Eprime$ is incident only to vertex $u$, but not $v$.

-\paragraph{Case 3: $e' = \{v,u\}$.} In this case, $e'$ either corresponds to an edge parallel to $e_v$, or to edge $e_v$ itself.
+\paragraph{Case 3: $e' = \{v,u\}$} In this case, $e'$ corresponds to an edge parallel to $e_v$ or to the edge $e_v$ itself.
 If $e'$ is a parallel edge to $e_v$, then, by an analysis similar to the first case, both conditions are satisfied with probability at least $\nicefrac{1}{2}$.
-On the other hand, if $e'$ coincides with $e_v$ (which is by definition $R$-used), then it can be verified that $e_v$ is already safe for $v$ (with probability $1$).
+On the other hand, if $e'$ coincides with $e_v$ (which is by definition $R$-used), then it can be verified that $e_v$ is already safe for $v$ (with probability $1$). \end{proof} Recall that $e_v$ is defined to be the edge of maximal reward among the edges in $\Eprime$ incident to vertex $v$ (if such an edge exists).
+We denote by $r_{e_v}$ the reward for this edge and set $r_{e_v} = 0$ if this edge does not exist.
+We relate the weight of $M$ and that of the sum of the $r_{e_v}$ in the following two lemmas.